TomDra/Empower-Events/README.md

 To run the project:

-execute `docker-compose up` in the root directory for windows execute `docker compose up` in the root directory for linux
+execute `docker-compose up --build` in the root directory for windows execute `docker compose up --build` in the root directory for linux

+Login information for regular user:
+Username: john_doe
+Password: password123

+Login information for regular user:
+Username Charity A
+Password: charityAPassword123

 Roles/ Specialitys
 ---------------